opensafely/qof-utilities/README.md

 - The **demographic and population variable dictionary** contains variables relating to demographics (e.g., age, ethnicity), specific cohorts (e.g., care home status) and other variables (e.g.,GP practice registration status).
    The demographic and population variable dictionary file is here [analysis/dict_demographic_variables.py](analysis/dict_demographic_variables.py).

-   These are the same across all registers, more information on the codelists used for these variables can be found [here.](https://github.com/opensafely/qof-utilities/wiki/Standard-parameters-and-variables-in-QOF-register-studies)
+   These variables are the same across all registers, more information on the codelists used can be found [here.](https://github.com/opensafely/qof-utilities/wiki/Standard-parameters-and-variables-in-QOF-register-studies)

 - Within OpenSAFELY studies ethnicity is usually extracted in a separate study definition and joined later with each QOF register.
   The **ethnicity study definition** can be found here [analysis/study_definition_ethnicity.py](analysis/study_definition_ethnicity.py).
-- The **project.yaml file for all register registers** includes actions for all condition specific registers.
+- The **project.yaml file for all registers** includes actions for all condition specific registers.

-  To use this file, you will need to copy across to your study’s *project.yaml* file the actions relating to your specific condition register.
+  To use this file, you will need to copy across to your study’s *project.yaml* file the actions relating to your specific condition register.The actions associated with all registers are in this file [project.yaml](project.yaml).

   If you are only working on one clinical area, you do not need to copy over the actions related to the other clinical areas.
-  Actions relating to a specific register have a suffix with the condition tag.
+Actions relating to a specific register can be identified by a suffix with the relevant condition tag.

-  The actions associated with all registers are in this file [project.yaml](project.yaml).
-  Note that it is stronly encouraged to use a compressed file format (*.csv.gz* or *.feather*) when running your study on the server.
+  Note that it is strongly encouraged to use a compressed file format (*.csv.gz* or *.feather*) when running your study on the server.
   For more details how to change the file format see the OpenSAFELY documentation [here](https://docs.opensafely.org/measures/#calculate-the-measures).

 ## How to use this repo

-To recreate the QOF register for one of the registers above follow the steps below:
+To recreate the QOF register for one of the clinical domains above follow the steps below:

 1. Use the [OpenSAFELY research template](https://github.com/opensafely/research-template) to start your own OpenSAFELY QOF project and add it to the wiki [list](https://github.com/opensafely/qof-utilities/wiki) of repos using this code.
 2. Copy over the relevant register specific files from the [analysis/](analysis/) folder: